AngleProtocol/angle-docs/other/cross-chain/README.md

 Bridges are what allow agEUR and ANGLE to be available on different networks.
 At the top level, the bridges for agEUR and ANGLE all do the same thing: they burn (or lock) tokens on the origin network, and mint new tokens on the destination network.
 When bridging back tokens from the destination chain, tokens are burnt (or locked) there and minted (or released) from the smart contract on the origin chain.

 AgEUR and ANGLE can be bridged between networks using Angle's infrastructure, compatible with multiple bridge solutions.
-Bridging these tokens is available natively on the [Angle App](https://app.angle.money/#/bridges).
+Bridging these tokens is available natively on this [Angle App](https://app.angle.money/#/bridges).

 ![lz bridge infra user](../../.gitbook/assets/bridge-infra-user.jpg)